Access is FREE all year round. School visits are also available.

 Access to the well-equipped bird hide can be gained by parking in the Iggesund Paperboard car park, checking in at the security gate and asking for the keys.
 The hide offers excellent views of the western end of the pond and is well worth a visit.

-With our brand new interactive bird hide exhibition, newly created woodland trails and an accessible cycle path offering panoramic views, Siddick Ponds is the ideal place for school groups to get close to nature.
+With our brand new interactive bird hide exhibition (installation imminent), newly created woodland trails and an accessible cycle path offering panoramic views, Siddick Ponds is the ideal place for school groups to get close to nature.